CaptainAril/wallet/README.md

 # wallet

-Fintech Wallet solution developed as participation in the Developers Foundry Fellowship
+Monorepo for Fintech Wallet solution developed as participation in the Developers Foundry Fellowship

+Author: CaptainAril <obeemmanuelifeoluwa@gmail.com>